Arch-Network/arch-node/README.md

 ## Hardware Requirements

-### Hardware Requirements for Running an Arch Node

-To ensure optimal performance of an Arch Node the following hardware specifications are recommended:

-- **Operating System**: Compatible with Linux or MacOS.

-- **Processor (CPU)**: A modern multi-core processor is recommended to handle the computational demands of verifying ZKVM proofs.

-- **Memory (RAM)**: At least 16 GB of RAM is recommended to ensure smooth operation.

-- **Disk Space**: A minimum of 1 TB of SSD storage is required to manage the blockchain data and logs.
-This allows for adequate storage of historical data and ensures quick data retrieval and processing.

-- **Bandwidth**: A stable internet connection with a minimum of 2 megabytes per second upload and download speed is necessary to handle network communications and data transmission reliably.

-### Hardware Requirements for Running a Full Bitcoin Node

-For validators in the Arch network, operating a full Bitcoin Node is essential.
-The Arch Node uses the Bitcoin Node to read from the Bitcoin blockchain, enabling the Arch network as an execution layer.
-Additionally, a coordinator chosen from Arch Node validators will write transactions to the Bitcoin blockchain.
-Running a full Bitcoin Node thus enables direct interaction with Bitcoin’s network, ensuring validators can effectively perform their roles within the Arch ecosystem.

-- **Operating System**: Compatible with recent versions of Mac OS X and Linux.
-Ensure the operating system is kept up to date for security and compatibility.

-- **Memory (RAM)**: A minimum of 2 gigabytes of RAM is necessary.
-For optimal performance, 4 gigabytes or more is recommended.

-- **Disk Space**: At least 350 gigabytes of free disk space on an SSD is recommended.
-The SSD improves read/write speeds essential during the IBD and normal operations as the blockchain size continuously grows.

-- **Bandwidth**: A broadband Internet connection with at least 400 kilobits per second (50 kilobytes per second) upload speed.
-Full nodes often exceed 200 gigabytes of uploaded data per month and download about 20 gigabytes, with an additional 340 gigabytes on the initial setup.

-- **Power Supply**: Continuous operation (24/7) is ideal for network support, but the node should be operational for at least 6 hours daily.
-Prevent the system from entering low-power modes like sleep or hibernate to maintain consistent network support.

-For the most up-to-date information on running a full Bitcoin Node, please visit [Bitcoin.org](https://bitcoin.org/en/full-node).

 ### Combined Hardware Requirements for Running Both a Bitcoin Full Node and an Arch Node

 For users intending to operate both a Bitcoin Full Node and an Arch Node on the same machine, the following specifications are recommended to handle the demands of both nodes efficiently: